 - Changing data-related roles, including data scientists, chief data officers, and chief analytics officers

-- Cool uses of data: Hive (mind sensors, virtual reality, etc.)
+- Cool uses of data (mind sensors, virtual reality, etc.)

 - Next-generation data management

 - The changing role of IT and self-service BI